Go West, they say. And we agree.

 Experience The Turquoise Coast

-If you’re not up for a bike ride, you can also go for a hike along the Turquoise Way Path where you’ll get to see places such as Hill River Mouth and the Jurien Bay Boat Harbour marking both ends along the way.
+If you’re not up for a bike ride, you can also go for a hike along the Turquoise Way Path where you’ll get to see places such as Hill River Mouth (perfect for fishing in Jurien Bay) and the Jurien Bay Boat Harbour marking both ends along the way.

 You can also go exploring and sandboarding at Sandy Cape, or explore the beautiful caves of Stockyard Gully.